Branson-coder/Project77/README.md

-This project is about a 2D pixel shooter game created using C++ and SFML.
-The user will be able to control a 2d human who collects weapons and shoots enemies of varying difficulty.
+This projects is a dynamic 2D pixel shooter game developed with C++ and SFML.
+The game features an interactive player-controlled character that collects items and weapons whilst fighting enemies of varying difficulty.